Thrust reversal: In-flight operation

-Some aircraft, notably some Russian and Soviet aircraft, are able to safely use reverse thrust in flight, though the majority of these are propeller-driven.
-Many commercial aircraft, however, cannot.
-In-flight use of reverse thrust has several advantages.
-It allows for rapid deceleration, enabling quick changes of speed.
-It also prevents the speed build-up normally associated with steep dives, allowing for rapid loss of altitude, which can be especially useful in hostile environments such as combat zones, and when making steep approaches to land.

-The Douglas DC-8 series of airliners has been certified for in-flight reverse thrust since service entry in 1959.
+The Douglas DC-8 series of airliners was certified to use in-flight reverse thrust since service entry in 1959.
 Safe and effective for facilitating quick descents at acceptable speeds, it nonetheless produced significant aircraft buffeting, so actual use was less common on passenger flights and more common on cargo and ferry flights, where passenger comfort is not a concern.

 The Hawker Siddeley Trident, a 120- to 180-seat airliner, was capable of descending at up to 10,000 ft/min (3,050 m/min) by use of reverse thrust, though this capability was rarely used.